 November 1968 Hattie and I were married in her hometown of Orangeburg, SC.

-*December 1968 Hattie and I found our non-profit organization Kids In Trouble, Inc. We were the host for toys for tots for 45 straight years without grants or loans.
+December 1968 Hattie and I officially found our non-profit organization Kids In Trouble, Inc. We were the host for toys for needy children for 45 straight years without grants or loans.
 Thousands of kids in the DMV benefited.

 *1974 Muhammad Ali shocked the world when he knocked out the undefeated and undisputed Heavyweight Champion of the World, George Foreman.
 The fight is now known as the Rumble in the Jungle.

-On his return home Ali shocked the sports media world, when his first call was not to Ed Bradley (60 Minutes CBS)), Bryant Gumble (NBC), or Howard Cosell (ABC), he called a little unknown sports talk radio show host, Harold Bell in Washington, DC.
+On his return home, Ali shocked the sports media world.
+His first call was not to Ed Bradley (60 Minutes CBS)), Bryant Gumble (NBC), or Howard Cosell (ABC), he called a little unknown sports talk radio show host, Harold Bell in Washington, DC.
 He gave me an exclusive one on one interview.
-He had made me a promise in Chicago before leaving for Zaire, I would be the first one to interview him on his return to the United States.
+He had made me a promise in Chicago before leaving for Zaire, I would be the first one to interview him on his return to the United States after he knocked out George Foreman.
 He kept his word–unheard of in today’s black community.

 November 1975 I became the first black to host and produce his own television special in prime time on NBC afilliate WRC TV 4.
 My special guest, Muhammad Ali.